-Pocket projectors are lightweight, portable and highly compact devices.
-These are ideal for personal as well as businesses and professional applications.
+Pocket projectors are lightweight, portable, and very compact devices.
+These are ideal for personal as well as business and professional applications.

 For example, you can use it at home to project a movie or photos on a wall, hence enlarge them and have a better view.
 For businesses, the portable device comes in handy for those small impromptu meetings comprising of only a few people.
 In addition, the small size allows professionals to easily carry the devices without the hassle and additional weight issues that traditional full projectors bring.